ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 ##### Memory pool

-Porters must override the `get_buffer_pool_description` function which should return a buffer pool to use by the Cordio stack.
+Porters must override the `get_buffer_pool_description` function, which should return a buffer pool for the Cordio stack to use.

-The function `get_default_buffer_pool_description` in the base class returns a buffer of 2250 bytes divided into different memory pools and can be used with most implementations:
+The function `get_default_buffer_pool_description` in the base class returns a buffer of 2250 bytes divided into different memory pools, and most implementations can use it:

 | Chunk size (bytes) | Number of chunks |
 |--------------------|------------------|